 The Problem With Chemical Pesticides

 Pesticides don’t discriminate, they will kill the good garden bugs right along with the bad ones.
-Spraying your yard and garden with chemical pesticides is the worst thing you could do.
+Spraying your yard and garden with chemicals is the worst thing you could do.

 Natural Remedies For Pests In The Garden

-There are several ways to fight insect pests naturally without using harmful chemical pesticides.
-Below is a list of organic pesticides and natural pest control remedies that I use in my garden, and have had great success with!
+Below is a list of natural pest control remedies that I use in my garden, and have had great success with.
+You’ll get the best success if you combine several of them, rather than just using one or two.

+Neem oil works great to kill any insects that are eating your plants.
 It’s easy to use, plus it has a residual effect that deters the bad bugs from coming back.
-Horticultural oil also works really well to fight bad bugs in the garden.

-Be very careful using neem oil spray for plants in your garden though because it can also kill good bugs like bees that come to pollinate your plants.
+Be careful using it in your garden though, because it can also kill good bugs like bees that come to pollinate your plants.
 So I only recommend using this on plants that aren’t flowering.

-Physical barriers work great as a form of preventive pest control.
-I like to use row covers on my squash plants when they are young to help control squash vine borer infestations.
+Physical barriers work great to prevent garden pests.
+I like to use row covers on my plants when they are young to help control squash vine borer infestations.

-I have also used it to prevent caterpillars from attacking my cole crops (kale, cabbage, broccoli, etc).
+I have also used them to prevent cabbage worms from attacking my cole crops (kale, cauliflower, broccoli, etc).

-Physical barriers also work to keep animals out of the garden.
+Physical barriers also work for animal pests.
 I use 3′ garden fencing to keep rabbits out of my vegetable garden, and chicken wire to protect other plants around the yard as needed.

 You could try deer netting or use a taller fencing if you have problems with larger animals.

-There are pheromone traps on the market to capture all kinds of pest insects.
-You can find pheromone traps for stink bugs and other pest insects.
+There are pheromone traps on the market to capture all kinds of annoying insects.
+You can find traps for stink bugs and other common pest insects.

-I like to use Japanese beetle bags to catch as many of those buggers as I can during the summer.
-Learn how to use Japanese beetle traps here.
+I like to use Japanese beetle traps to catch as many of those buggers as I can during the summer, it’s so satisfying.

-One of the best organic pest management methods for controlling larger insects like Japanese beetles, tomato hornworms, cabbage worms, squash bugs, slugs and grapevine beetles is to pick them off the plant and drop them into a bucket of soapy water.
+One of the best natural methods for controlling larger insects like Japanese beetles, hornworms, squash bugs, slugs, or grapevine beetles is to pick them off the plant and drop them into a bucket of soapy water.

-Sounds gross I know, but wearing gloves (and enlisting the help of the hubby) makes it much easier!
+Sounds gross I know, but wearing gloves (and enlisting the help of my hubby) makes it much easier.

-Soap will quickly kill most insects on contact, and it’s easy to make your homemade insect spray.
-Then you can use it to target the pest insect without harming any good bugs in the process.
+Soap will quickly kill most bugs on contact, and it’s easy to make your own homemade spray.
+Then you can use it to target the pest insects without harming any beneficial ones in the process.

-See my recipe below to make your own homemade bug spray for plants.
-If you don’t want to mix your own, you can buy a pre-made organic insecticidal soap to use instead.
+See my recipe below to make your own, otherwise you can buy a pre-made insecticidal soap to use instead.

-Talk about letting nature take its course!
-One of the best natural pest control remedies you can use in your garden is to let nature do the work for you!
+One of the best pest control remedies you can use in your garden is to let nature do the work for you.

-What’s better than enlisting the help of natural predators, like ladybugs, wasps, nematodes and praying mantis to fight the battle for us?
+What’s better than enlisting the help of predators, like ladybugs, wasps, nematodes, and praying mantis to fight the battle for us?

-Be sure to plant plenty of flowering annuals, native plants and herbs in your gardens to attract and support these amazing natural predators.
+Be sure to plant plenty of flowers, native plants, and herbs in your gardens to attract and support these amazing predators.

 There are also natural pest control remedies on the market for our furry friends (ehem, nemesis).

-I’ve tried organic pest control sprays made with plant oils to help deter squirrels and also for rodents in my garden (these plant oil sprays smell delicious too!).
+I’ve tried organic sprays made with essential oils to help deter squirrels and also for rodents in my garden.

-This natural garden pest spray works to repel lots of different kinds of animal pests.
-If deer are your biggest problem, then you could try this deer repellent spray.
-You should also learn about using deer resistant plants in your garden.
+This repellent spray works to deter lots of different kinds of animals.
+If deer are your biggest problem, then you could try this repellent.
+You should also check out my list of deer resistant plants here.

-Diatomaceous earth is another great natural insect pest control product!
-Sprinkle it directly on pest insects like Japanese beetles and other hard shelled insects to kill them.
+Diatomaceous earth (DE) is another great natural insect pest control product.
+Sprinkle it directly on beetles and other hard-shelled insects to kill them.

-This organic bug killer can also be used to on pests like slugs and snails.
-Take care when using diatomaceous earth in your garden, and don’t do any broad applications of it because it can kill good bugs too.
+Be mindful when using DE in your garden, and don’t do any broad applications of it because it can kill the good bugs too.

-- Hydrogen peroxide to kill squash borers – One of my amazing readers suggested this – Try injecting hydrogen peroxide into the stem of squash to kill the squash borer.
-Yep, I’m totally going to experiment with this – for sure!!
+- Hydrogen peroxide – One of my amazing readers suggested this – Try injecting hydrogen peroxide into the plant to kill borers.

 My DIY Natural Garden Pest Control Recipes

-Now you’re probably wondering how to make organic pesticide sprays.
-Well you’re in luck because I have a few natural pest control recipes that I use all the time, and they work great!
+I have a few homemade natural pest control recipes that I use all the time, and they work great.
+Here are my favorites:

-- 1 1/2 tsp of concentrated neem oil
+- 1 1/2 teaspoon of concentrated neem oil

 - 1 tsp organic liquid soap